Giving Voice to the Human Spirit

 Throughout the years, we have had the privilege and delight to enchant our audiences with a variety of traditional and contemporary vocal work.
 Here is just a sampling of the pieces we have performed since our founding.

-Our Spring Concerts will be:
+Our Christmas Concerts will be:

 Tickets may be purchased in advance by calling (757) 814-5446 or may be purchased at the door.